 This post is part of my Deep Dive Music Project.
 This month I’m listening to some music by Janelle Monáe.
 Be sure to check out the Janelle Monáe playlist I have on Spotify.
-This post will have my thought about the music I’m listening to this month and will be updated with links when they are available.
+If you want to read Part 2 of this post you can go here.

 This month I am diving into the discography of Janelle Monáe.

 I know of Janelle Monáe.
 I know she has three solo studio albums, and that she started out singing vocals on a couple songs on Outkast’s 2006 album Idlewild.
 I know she’s garnered a lot of critical acclaim (including several Grammy nominations) for her music.
 I’ve seen her most recent album (2018’s Dirty Computer) on several best albums of the year lists in 2018.
 I also know she’s done work as an actress with roles in films like Moonlight and Hidden Figures.

 My experience with Janelle Monáe as an artist before the Deep Dive Music Project is kind of similar to Frank Ocean before I dived into his music.
 Both artists are ones I’d heard really great things about, that their music is interesting and kind of in its own class, a bit groundbreaking, but I didn’t really know any of their music.
 And I kept saying, “I should listen to their music” but never did.
 With Frank Ocean I ended up being blown away by his work, and from what I’ve heard about Janelle Monáe I believe I’ll have a similar experience and really enjoy the music this month.

 The Janelle Monáe Songs I Kind Of Know